sz3/turbopump/README.md

 2. Library dependencies [apt-get install ...]

- - libudt
- - libtbb
  - libattr
  - libboostfilesystem
+ - libmsgpack
+ - libtbb
+ - libudt

 3. git clone turbolib

- - turbolib (github.com/sz3/turbolib) should be located adjacent to the turbopump code in the directory tree.
+ - [turbolib](https://github.com/sz3/turbolib) should be located adjacent to the turbopump code in the directory tree.
 That is:
     * /home/user/code/turbopump
     * /home/user/code/turbolib